cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 * *Isolation* of instances
 * Support for *non-linux OS*
-* Well understood, may be *familiar* to more users.
+* Well understood, *familiar* to more users.

 ----

 ### Type C Virtualzation

-*linux system containers*, *jails* and *chroot jails*, * AIX Workload Partitions* (WPARs) and *virtual environments*.
+Catch all including: *linux system containers*, *jails* and *chroot jails*, * AIX Workload Partitions* (WPARs) and *virtual environments*.

 * Diverse, but shared history
 * *May* make use of a hypervisor
 * *May* allow for the existence of multiple isolated user-space instances.
 * May be *recursively virtualizable*

-Notes: Again, Type C is not an agreed upon official "type".
-I look at type C as being Containers and containers predecessors.
+Notes: While Type C is not an agreed upon official "type" people look at type C as being containers and container predecessors.
 You may not.
-Type C - Containers / Catch All might help you remember this less than official category.

 ----

-### Type C Architectures that use hypervisors
+### Containers, Type C architectures that employ a hypervisors

-Instances look like real computers from the point of view of the programs running in them.
-Type C virtualization making use of a Hypervisor tends to look like this:
+Instances (launched containers) look like real computers from the point of view of the programs running in them.
+Type C virtualization that makes use of a Hypervisor tends to look like this:

 ```shell
               _ Hypervisor*